jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 |:--:|
 | *source: [mapofzones.com](http://mapofzones.com/)* |

 However, bootstrapping the security of a new chain is a difficult problem.
 Avalanche and Polkadot are trying to find a middle ground, where they have multiple chains which share security.
-In Avalanche, the sub-chains have the option of using their own validators to secure the subchain.
-While the subchain validators will also have to validate the main chain, they dont have to validate the other subchains which helps with scaling.
-Polkadot has a similar system but the parachains are more closely tied to the parent chain.
+In Avalanche, the Custom Chains built on top of the P-Chain have the option of using their own validator set, or delegating the security to a consenting Subnet[^subnet].
+Every Subnet must validate the Main Chain, but they can decide which Custom Chains to validate.
+Polkadot’s Relay Chain provide the Parachains with Data Availability and Cross-Chain Messaging.

 ## Conclusion